 Have Fewer Developers Working off the Same Branch

 Merge conflicts increase tremendously when you have many people working on separate features and trying to merge back to the same branch.
 This is where your project manager can help.
-He or she will likely plan release branches from the master branch and then break the release branches into smaller feature branches, which in turn can be further subdivided.
+He or she will likely plan release branches from the controller branch and then break the release branches into smaller feature branches, which in turn can be further subdivided.
 Good old divide and conquer, I say.

 Implement Feature Flags Management Solution with Trunk-Based Development